themeblvd/tweeple/readme.txt

 Stable Tag: 0.2.0
 Tested up to: 3.6

-Create custom Twitter feeds to show on your website using Twitter API.
+Setup Twitter feeds to pull a user's public timeline, public list, favorite tweets, or a custom search term, phrase, or hashtag.

 == Description ==